 - Another notable discrepancy found during the investigation was an incomplete terminating action at the end of OEM (Boeing) after the discovery of early production difficulties in the B-737 cold bond lap joint which resulted in low bond durability, corrosion, and premature fatigue cracking.
 Moreover, FAA also did not enquire Boeing to remove this anomaly to complete the terminating action.
 Again, a serious issue at the ends of the regulator and manufacturer.

-- In view of the grey areas found in the investigation, there are lessons to be learnt.
+- In view of the grey areas found in the investigation, there are lessons to be learned.

-- Metal fatigue phenomena is real.
-Therefore, a comprehensive monitoring system must be in place to keep a check on metal behavior.
+- Metal fatigue phenomena are real.
+Therefore, a comprehensive monitoring system must be in place to keep a check on mental behavior.